msakarvadia/robot_math_equation_solver/README.md

 - How to run: `python preprocess_data.py`
 - This is the script that preprocesses our [Kaggle dataset](https://www.kaggle.com/datasets/xainano/handwrittenmathsymbols).
 It outputs the preprocessed data into `train_final.csv`.

+#### Define Convolutional Neural Network (CNN)

+- The class for our CNN model is defined in `nn.py`.

 #### Training CNN

+- How to run: `python train.py`
+- The above training script saves the trained neural network checkpoint in `results/model.pth`

 #### Inverse Kinematics